bash-stack/MigrateGitlabToGogs/README.md

                         to specify your username.
   --add_to_organization ORGANIZATION_NAME
-                        If you want to add all the repositories to an exisiting organisation, please pass the name to this parameter.
+                        If you want to add all the repositories to an existing organisation, please pass the name to this parameter.
 Organizations correspond to groups in
                         GitLab.
 The name can be taken from the organisation's dashboard URL.
 For example, if that dashboard is